salesforce/p4-fusion/README.md

 ./generate_cache.sh Debug
 ```

-> Replace `Debug` with `Release` for a speed-optimized binary.
-Debug builds will run marginally slower (considering the tool is mostly bottlenecked by network I/O) but will contain debug symbols and allow a better debugging experience while working with a debugger like gdb.
+Replace `Debug` with `Release` for a speed-optimized binary.
+Debug will run marginally slower (considering the tool is mostly bottlenecked by network I/O) but will contain debug symbols and allows a better debugging experience while working with a debugger.

-> By default, profiling is active and p4-fusion generates trace JSON files in the cloning directory.
-These files can be opened in the `about:tracing` window in Chromium web browsers.
-To turn off profiling, edit `generate_cache.sh` to also send `-DMTR_ENABLED=OFF` while calling CMake.
+By default tracing is disabled in p4-fusion.
+It can be enabled by passing an additional `--trace` argument while generating the CMake cache.
+If tracing is enabled, p4-fusion generates trace JSON files in the cloning directory.
+These files can be opened in the `about:tracing` window in Chromium web browsers to view the tracing data.

 2. Build